return42/sphkerneldoc/doc/books/debugobjects/fixupfunctions.rst

 this is a legitimate case of a statically initialized object or not.
 In case it is it calls debug_object_init() and debug_object_activate() to make the object known to the tracker and marked active.
-In this case the function should return 0 because this is not a real fixup.
+In this case the function should return false because this is not a real fixup.

 .. _fixup_destroy: